-This section explains the methodology for calculating savings for appliance schemes.
-The two most common scenarios for delivering appliance projects are:
+The methodology for calculating savings for appliance schemes should be requested from the Programme Administrator on a case by case basis The two most common scenarios for delivering appliance projects are:

 - An incentive to purchase a more efficient appliance. - A trade-in of a working appliance.